joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 ## Data Sources

-The analysis is based on two primary datasets, assumed to be loaded into a relational database for SQL querying:
+The analysis is based on two primary datasets, which was  loaded into a relational database for SQL querying:

 1.  `KMS_Sales_Data`: Corresponds to the `KMS Sql Case Study.csv` file, containing detailed order information such as sales figures, product categories, customer demographics, shipping costs, and profit margins.
 2.  `Order_Status`: Corresponds to the `Order_Status.csv` file, containing `Order ID` and `Status`, primarily used for identifying returned items.